alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/_posts/2020-08-28-on-raising-up-jesus-and-his-being-created-without-a-father.md

----
+﻿---
 layout: post
-title: "On raising up of 'Isa and his being created without a father and the reason behind the permissibility of Jihad"
+title: "On raising up of Jesus and his being created without a father and the reason behind the permissibility of Jihad"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah no. 6426"
 hijri: Muharram 9, 1442 AH